 Katie’s organic search perspective: SEOs love saying “the keyword is dead.”
-Heck, Nina Hale even claimed the “death of the keyword is imminent” in our Marketing Trends to Watch in 2019 post.
+Heck, Collective Measures even claimed the “death of the keyword is imminent” in our Marketing Trends to Watch in 2019 post.
 And while this is true in some sense, keywords are the backbone of search and will continue to provide foundational structure until we’re well into the future, communicating through images alone.
 Before I devolve down the path of image search and the future of language, let’s focus on what I mean by “keywords are the backbone of search.”

 Searchers and Google alike rely on words to communicate.
 Searchers use words to articulate their needs, find solutions to problems, and learn more about subjects of interest.
 Google in turn uses words to understand content on a website, from written articles and alt tags on images to descriptions for videos.
 Words are how searchers and Google communicate, how we get from question to answer.

 That being said, words are no longer enough.
 Words alone don’t always give us the full picture.
 To Lauren’s alarm clock example, we need to shift focus from the exact keyword phrase to the intent behind that phrase.
 As the internet of things and voice search continues to expand, consumers search in increasingly conversational ways.
 This has given birth to an unprecedented number of specific, long-tail searches.